CDC Guidance for Post-Event Smallpox Planning

 Consistent data derived from health departments and clinics must be analyzed continuously to enable managers at all levels to identify and resolve problems, evaluate progress toward program objectives and redirect the activities, as necessary.

 Described below are some basic concepts related to the critical response capacities required to control a smallpox event.
 Also listed are examples of plan elements that may be and, as indicated in some cases, must be addressed in your plan.
-Planners should refer to Guides A-F in the SRPG for detailed information about the roles of CDC and state and local agencies in responding to a smallpox outbreak.

 - a smallpox diagnosis classification and case definition;